Beats Studio Buds finally launch – and they're cheaper than the AirPods Pro

 There's also a Transparency mode, which can be accessed by long-pressing the 'b' button, allowing you to hear your surroundings via external-facing microphones that mix the sound of your environment back in with your music.

-These dual-beam forming microphones are also used during phone calls, and according to Beats, can filter out wind and obstruct external noise for more clarity.
+These dual-beam forming microphones are also used during phone calls, and according to Beats, can filter out wind and obstruct external noise for greater clarity.

-As for the battery life?
-Beats says that the Studio Buds deliver eight hours of playback with a further 16 hours provided by the charging case, though that number drops to five hours onboard and 15 hours with the case with ANC and Transparency mode turned on.
+As for the battery life, Beats says the Studio Buds deliver eight hours of playback, with a further 16 hours in the charging case, though that number drops to five hours onboard and 15 hours with the case with ANC and Transparency mode turned on.

 Still, the Studio Buds do come with some neat quality-of-life features that could earn them a place among the best true wireless earbuds of 2021, including support for FindMy in iOS and Find My Device on Android, allowing you to locate your buds if you misplace them.